-- The student will determine the meaning of familiar and unfamiliar words. - The student will deduce the meaning of unfamiliar words or expressions. - The student will use a variety of vocabulary in written and spoken communication. - The student will explain and use idiomatic and culturally authentic expressions.
+- The student will determine the meaning of familiar and unfamiliar words. - The student will deduce the meaning of unfamiliar words or expressions. - The student will use words appropriate for a given context. - The student will use a variety of vocabulary in written and spoken communication. - The student will explain and use idiomatic and culturally authentic expressions.